theantichris/Simple-Plugin-Framework/README.md

 The only required fields are $pageTitle and $viewPath.
 The $parentSlug field is only required for the SubMenuPage class.

-All pages use the View object to echo the HTML.
+All pages use the View class to echo the HTML.

 #### MenuPage